The skinny on belly fat — and how to get rid of it.

-The next "trick" would be to start your meal, especially your largest meal, with seasoned vegetables, be it vegetable soup or the half-plate of vegetables on your entrée plate (remember that vegetables should always comprise half of your plate).
 Eating the vegetables first will leave less room for other foods that aren't as healthy, because vegetable fiber is filling.

-Dugan: That's really important, because if your leisure time involves sitting around on the sofa or in a chair, you might actually be offsetting the positive health effects of exercising even if you're working out regularly.
+If your leisure time involves sitting around on the sofa or in a chair, you might actually be offsetting the positive health effects of exercising even if you're working out regularly.

 Statistics suggest that out of 900 months in his life, the average man in the U.S. spends approximately 198 months watching TV, five months complaining about his boss, and five months waiting on hold.

 Think of the other things you could do with those 208 months of your life.
 You could find activities that are better for your health and will help keep the belly fat away.

 Don't rely on sit-ups to give you a six-pack: Unfortunately, sit-ups and crunches can't eliminate visceral fat directly.
 You can't reduce fat from specific parts of your body by exercising that body part; our bodies simply don't work that way.

 With sit-ups or other abdominal exercises, you're toning the abdominal muscles but not burning intra-abdominal fat.
 The key is to lower your overall body fat with moderate-intensity physical activity and a healthy diet; when you reduce your total body fat, you'll also be reducing your belly fat.